+Borger (2008) identified several weed species during the botanical survey.
 Weeds have the potential to significantly change the dynamics of a natural ecosystem and lower the biodiversity of an area.
-The presence of Dieback (Phytophthora cinnamomi) has been confirmed to occur within the application area, although areas are not mapped (GIS Database).
-Potential impacts to biodiversity as a result of the proposed clearing may be minimised by the implementation of a weed and dieback management condition.
+Potential impacts to the biodiversity as a result of the proposed clearing may be minimised by the implementation of a weed management condition.